-It is known worldwide that Canadian train trips generally offer great scenery and photo moments.
-Rather than just being a means of transportation, there are scenic train rides in Ontario, Canada which offer a relaxing and scenic experience.
+It’s known worldwide that Canadian train trips offer great scenery and photo moments.
+Rather than just being a means of transportation, there are scenic train rides in Ontario that offer a relaxing and scenic experience.
 This stands true for the scenic train rides which are available in Ontario as well.
 Experience the various sights and sounds of train rides that Ontario offers.
 Take tons of photos to bring back home as memories of your trip.
-To know the various routes of these train rides, continue reading below.
-You will get a better insight into what to expect from these train rides as well as the routes that they take.
+Take in the beauty during scenic train rides from Toronto, the province’s capital.
+You’ll get a better insight into what to expect from these rides as well as the routes that they take.
 You don’t even have to worry about your accommodation needs, as Ontario offers a wide range of options - from Airbnb tiny houses to luxury resorts.
-Just choose one and read on for the best scenic train rides in Ontario.
+In the meantime, scroll down for a list of the top scenic rides in Ontario, Canada.